 It is worth noting anti-static tape should be used within 2 years from the date of manufacture.
-The recommended humidity controlled storage conditons for the 3M tape is.
+The recommended humidity controlled storage conditions for the 3M tape is.

 The tape also comes in 4 different widths, ranging from 0.25 inches to 1 inch.
-I tend the use the 1/2 inch width.
+I tend to use the 1/2 inch width.